On the computation of tensor functions under tensor-tensor multiplications with linear maps: Algebraic tensor functions

 The proof of this theorem is not included in the manuscript and, thus, we provide a proof for any matrix polynomial that is not linear.
 Then, the proof for the $\operatorname{TM}_{\langle n \rangle, p,q}$ case can be constructed in an analogous manner.
-We first introduce a necessary lemma.
+We first introduce a necessary lemma for the proof of \cite[Theorem 5.1]{MR4144013}.

 \begin{lemma} Let $A,B$ be two matrices in $\mathbb{C}^{n\times n}$.
 For any $d>1$, the matrix multiplication $AB$ can be calculated by an evaluation on the matrix power function $f_n(X)=X^d$. \end{lemma} \begin{proof} Since the following two equalities hold